thisisulb/SpiritHunterShamanKit/README.md

 - Gains immediate access to a number of Spirit Hunter-specific spells, which can be cast like any other: Create Spirit Arrows, Imbued Shot - Frost, Ether Step, Imbued Shot - Silence, Create Splitting Arrows, Imbued Shot - Blood Drinker, Ether Walk
 - Gains use of the Detect Illusion skill with 20% points as a base and an 4 points per level, up to a maximum of 100% at level 20.
 - A Spirit Hunters' 'Shamanic Dance' does not summon normal spirits but instead calls a Spirit Hound to assist the Shaman.
+- Does not gain bonus spells per day from high Wisdom.
+- May not dual-class or multi-class.
+- Hit Dice: d8

 **SHAMANIC DANCE:**
 The Spirit Hunter can call a Spirit Hound from the Ethereal Plane to assist <PRO_HIMHER> on <PRO_HISHER> hunt.
 The Spirit Hound will form a bond with the Shaman and become <PRO_HISHER> permanent companion.
 If slain, the Spirit Hound will return to the Ethereal Plane until re-summoned by the Spirit Hunter.